unkcs/gtav-sourcecode-build-guide/README.md

 - Related Issues: [#46](https://github.com/P0L3NARUBA/gtav-sourcecode-build-guide/issues/46)

 ##### RagScriptEditor Building Cache stuck at zero
-- Sometimes it can happen and i think it's an processor issue, try in single core.
+- Sometimes it can happen and i think it's an processor issue, try in single core, dual core or quad core if you have it.
 - Related Issues: [#15](https://github.com/P0L3NARUBA/gtav-sourcecode-build-guide/issues/15)

 ### Gameplay